 SB 901 expands the definition of “High Hazard Zones.”

-BioRAM contracts may have either monthly compliance or annual compliance fuel or feedstock requirements and reporting.

-Allowing sellers to switch between monthly and annual compliance between calendar years will provide facilities with more flexibility.

 It is reasonable, to assist with program oversight and fuel use tracking, for the IOUs to collect fuel attestations from BioRAM sellers that delineate how much fuel comes from Tier 1 HHZs and Tier 2 HHZs, as currently defined by CALFIRE, and biomass fuels removed from fuel reduction operations exempt from timber harvesting plan requirements pursuant to subdivisions (a), (f), (j), and (k) of Section 4584 of the Public Resources Code.

 Under no circumstances may missing the mandated fuel or feedstock usage levels in BioRAM contracts give rise to a termination right in favor of the buyer.